marcofognog/marcofognog.github.io/_posts/2018-03-30-the-last-three-years-of-ruby-development-in-a-pie.md

 * **coding (programming):**
   Thanks to Ruby (and Rails, git and unix), the easiest part :)

-After looking at it again, we too often take for granted all the time and skills necessary for proper software development that don't directly involve coding.
+After looking at it again, it seems we too often take for granted all the time and skills necessary for proper software development that don't directly involve coding.